SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

 Examples
 ===========

-Export table to a CSV without HEADER
+Exporting a Table to a CSV without HEADER
 ------------------------------------

 .. code-block:: psql